corgdesign/lightModal/README.md

 # lightModal.jquery.js
-Lightweight jQuery plugin to display images in a modal window.
+Lightweight jQuery modal plugin.
 Activate using $(document).lightModal().
+Any links pointing to an image (.jpg, .png, .gif) will display the image in a modal.